-To add the auto layout constraints, just select the button and then click the Align icon and check Horizontally in Container and Vertically in Container checkbox.
+- To add the auto layout constraints, just select the button and then click the Align icon and check Horizontally in Container and Vertically in Container checkbox.
 Then click Add 2 Constraints button to save them.

 3. Custom The Button Auto Layout Constraints.

-- But how to do if you want to place it at a special position.
-You can achieve this by change the constraints properties like below.
+- But how to do it if you want to place it in a special position.
+You can achieve this by changing the properties of the constraint like below.

-- Also change another constraint’s First Item and Second Item‘s value to Safe Area.Leading.
+- Also, change another constraint’s First Item and Second Item‘s value to Safe Area.Leading.
 And input 100 in Constant value.

-- Now the button will be fixed at position(100, 100), and it will auto layout when the device or device screen orientation is changed.
+- Now the button will be fixed at position(100, 100), and it will auto-layout when the device or device screen orientation is changed.